-The process varies by brokerage, but is usually pretty simple.
-You can frequently specify multiple beneficiaries and then set percentages or even fixed amounts.
+The process varies by IRA custodian, but naming a Roth IRA beneficiary is usually pretty simple.
+You can frequently specify multiple beneficiaries and then set the bequests as percentages of the account or even fixed amounts.
 In addition, many custodians will allow you to specify generic categories, such as “To the person I am married to at the time of my death,” versus stating a specific person who might be your wife at the time.
-Either way, you can usually be as specific as you need to be.

 Here is a sample of one designation page:

 If you leave your Roth IRA to your spouse, he or she will receive it and can basically treat it as his or her own.
 Your spouse won’t be required to take distributions or have to pay taxes.

 If you name one or more people other than your spouse as a beneficiary, they will need to withdraw a minimum amount each year.
 You will find worksheets for IRA distributions here.
 There are several methods for calculating how much they withdraw.
 The benefit of the Roth IRA, compared with the Traditional IRA, is that your beneficiaries do not pay income tax on the distributions as long as you held the account for more than five years.

 Your beneficiaries can also control the amount of distributions and the time over which they take them, depending on how they do the calculations.
 Stretching out the IRA gives the funds decades of tax-free growth in a Roth IRA.

 There is no limit on the number of beneficiaries you can have.
 How many you should have is a matter of choice.

 Most people name their spouses first.
 Children are frequently named next.
 If you are not married, you can name any person.
 Note that because of the rules that enable people to stretch out distributions of an inherited Roth IRA, the people who benefit most are young.